karthifairhawn/Blog.Infernus/content/Philosophy/Society & System/Society Construct is Questionable !.md

 Maybe I’ll never design a new society.
 Maybe I’ll just keep asking hard questions.
 But in a world that runs on blind belief in broken systems, even doubt is a form of contribution.

 > I question the current construct not because I hate it, but because I still believe we can do better.

----

-Want to post this as a standalone blog or as a continuation of the previous one?
-I can help fine-tune it with your voice.